Hullville, California

 Hullville (also, Gravelly Valley) is a former settlement in Lake County, California.
-Hullville was located 3 mi east-southeast of Bear Mountain, It was inundated by Lake Pillsbury.
-Hullville is a former settlement in Lake County, California.
-Hullville was located 3 miles east-southeast of Bear Mountain, It was inundated by Lake Pillsbury.
+Hullville was located 3 mi east-southeast of Bear Mountain.
+It was inundated by Lake Pillsbury.

+Hullville was named for settler James Hull.
+The town once had a hotel, blacksmith and carpentry shops, school, and post office.
+The local economy centered on cattle and sheep ranching.
+The townsite of Hullville was destroyed after the completion of Scott Dam in 1920.

 The Gravelly Valley post office opened in 1874, changed its name to Hullville in 1889, and closed in 1935.